Aboriginal water grants announced

 Barapa Barapa delivered a series of Aboriginal Waterways Assessments in November 2016.
 During this process 12 Traditional Owners undertook 12 assessments around Gunbower Forest, Hird Swamp, Lake Elizabeth and Lake Leaghur,

-The Murray Lower Darling Rivers Indigenous Nations (MLDRIN) and the North Central Catchment Managemebnt Authority (CMA) provided support for these assessments.
-Wetland ecologist, Damien Cook and Colin Pardoe, archaeologist also participated in the project as experts in their respective fields.
+The Murray Lower Darling Rivers Indigenous Nations (MLDRIN) and the North Central Catchment Management Authority (CMA) provided support for these assessments.
+Wetland ecologist, Damien Cook and archaeologist Colin Pardoe also participated in the project as experts in their respective fields.

 Dja Dja Wurrung is collaborating with the North Central Catchment Management Authority to increase the skills of Traditional Owners in natural resource management.
 The aims of this project are to develop pathways for young Aboriginal people to pursue careers in environmental management, to promote culture, and to improve the capacity of Dja Dja Wurrung to protect areas of significance.